RsGoksel/G_ESRGAN/README.md

     python Video_GAN.py --video-path example.mp4
 ```

-* Resuls will be in output folder after the processing
+* Results will be in output folder after the processing

 * Video results might be slow about 360p and above